shunueda/shu-nu/src/assets/blog/posts/en/navigating-contradictions-biblical-interpretation-modern-ethics.md

 perceive are merely part of God's larger plan.
 This argument seems very powerful at first glance.
 If God is omniscient and omnipotent, it is difficult to deny the logic that our limited understanding cannot grasp His intentions or plan.

-However, I believe this puts the concept of "free will," which is central to Christian faith, at risk.
+However, this puts the concept of "free will," which is central to Christian faith, at risk.
 If God's will is unknowable, or if we depend on the "incomprehensibility" of God leading us to the best path, what meaning does human free will hold?
-Without the respect for free will, acts of faith and moral choices may lose their significance.
+Without respect for free will, acts of faith and moral choices may lose their significance.
 The same applies to the "guidance of the Holy Spirit" in Protestantism.
 If God is guiding everything behind the scenes, then the value of human effort, ethical judgment, and even biblical study itself may be diminished.